jchr1st/workshop_howto/stage/stage.rst

 - Enable Flow
 - Create Project
 - Upload Images needed for Bootcamps or Workshops (These will continue to run in the background)
-    - ToolsVM.qcow2
+    - WinToolsVM.qcow2
     - Linux_ToolsVM.qcow2
     - CentOS7.qcow2
     - Windows2016.qcow2
     - Windows2016.iso
-    - Windows2012.qcow2
-    - Windows2012.iso
-    - Windows10-1709.qcow2
-    - Windows10-1709.iso
+    - Win10v1903.qcow2
-    - Nutanix-VirtIO-1.1.3.iso
+    - Nutanix-VirtIO-1.1.5.iso

 #.
-When you see the following at the end of the *bootcamp.log* file, you can Ctrl+C to kill the tail.
+When you see the following at the end of the *xyz_bootcamp.log* file, you can Ctrl+C to kill the tail.

    .. code-block:: bash